seventh-ark/frimousse/README.md

 ## Miscellaneous

-The name "frimousse" is the French word for "smiley" and "emoticon".
+The name “frimousse” is the French word for “smiley” and “emoticon”.

-Frimousse was originally created for the [Liveblocks Comments](https://liveblocks.io/comments) components, within [`@liveblocks/react-ui`](https://github.com/liveblocks/liveblocks/tree/main/packages/liveblocks-react-ui).
+The emoji picker component was originally created for the [Liveblocks Comments](https://liveblocks.io/comments) components, within [`@liveblocks/react-ui`](https://github.com/liveblocks/liveblocks/tree/main/packages/liveblocks-react-ui).

 ## Contributing